It’s Going to be My Dream Come Thru

 - Walking to and from work whenever possible.

-- Wandering around Milwaukee with my friends (usually from bar to bar).
+- Wandering around Milwaukee with my friends.

 - Packing nearly all of my vacations with hikes.